What are the three types of braking systems used in aircraft?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-The correct answer identifies three essential braking systems utilized in aircraft: ground spoilers, disc brakes, and reverse thrusters.
+The correct choice highlights the three primary types of braking systems used in aircraft: ground spoilers, disc brakes, and reverse thrusters.

 Subscribe